juliensees/Comp-Tia-Prep/Security_basics.md

 Data sovereignty
     - when storing data, need to follow local laws/respond to legal requests
       - GDPR compliance in european union

+Security Control Categories:

+  - Technical - IDS, Firewall, Anti-virus
+  - Operational - roles for individuals within an org, cybersecurity awareness training
+  - Managerial - the form of control that provides oversight (security policies, risk management, standard
+        operating procedures (SOPs)
+  - Physical - gates, fences, locks, lights

+Security Control Types:

+  - Deterrent
+      - deterrent controls communicate directly or indirectly that an attacker should not attack
+              - DO NOT PREVENT AN ATTACK, JUST A "CONVINCING" MECHANISM
+          - EX. warning signs/banners
+  - Preventative
+      - preventative controls serve to prevent an attack from actually happening
+            - EX. locking doors, user training for social engineering attacks
+  - Detective
+      - controls that notify and record attack attempts
+            - DO NOT PREVENT ATTACKS
+        - can be used to alert that a preventive have failed
+            - EX. security camera recordings, door alarms, checksums, and IDS
+  - Corrective
+      - controls that mitigate a materialized risk and possibly prevent the risk from happening in future
+            - EX. restoring lost data
+  - Compensating
+      - a control designed as a backup to another control, in case the initial thing isn't sufficient
+            - EX.
+MFA to help protect when weak passwords are used
+  - Directive
+      - a control design to enforce a rule of behavior, specifies how users should interact with system
+            - EX.policy, disciplinary procedures for failure to comply, SOPs (standard operating procedure)

+  Physical Security Controls

+    - lighting, fencing, cameras
+    - bollards - metallic posts in front of buildings
+    - vestibules - has two doors, but only one door can open at once. "man-trap"
+          - access control vestibule prevents someone from coming in behind you
+            - prevents tailgaiting - when someone slips in the door behind you (without you knowing)
+            - prevents piggybacking - when someone goes through the door with your access card because                     you used your card to open the door, and then you're holding the door for them (hands full)
+    - sensors & alarms - infrared, pressure, microwave, ultrasonic